-There is a café/lounge bar called The Vertical Café at the departure point in Chamoinx, as well as the Epicerie du Midi next to the Heliopic Hotel, and many cafés/restaurants in the Chamonix Sud area.
-At Plan de l’Aiguille there is a the Refuge du Plan de l’Aiguille where you can have lunch, and at the very top there is the Cafétéria Summit 3842 and the upmarket The 3842 restaurant.
+There is a café/lounge bar called The Vertical Café at the departure station in Chamoinx, as well as the Epicerie du Midi next to the Heliopic Hotel, and many cafés/restaurants in the Chamonix Sud area.
+At Plan de l’Aiguille there is: the Refuge du Plan de l’Aiguille where you can have lunch, and at the very top there is the Cafétéria Summit 3842 and the upmarket The 3842 restaurant.
 Or you could simply take a picnic lunch to enjoy at the Plan de l’Aiguille!

-Hiking Possibilities en famille
+Hiking possibilities en famille

-In the summertime, a good option with older children is to walk from the Plan de L’Aiguille across to the Montenvers area (this takes about 2 hours) and to take the Montenvers train back to Chamonix (combined tickets are available).
+In the summertime, a good option with older children is to walk from the Plan de L’Aiguille across to the Montenvers area (this takes about 2 hours) and to take the Montenvers train back down to Chamonix (combined tickets are available).
 Or you could walk down from the Plan de l’Aiguille for some fun at the Parc d’Attractions (though this can be tough for the knees, as it is pure descent!).
 If you plan to do either of these hikes, then make sure you are properly attired (good walking boots, poles, hat, sunglasses, suntan lotion, layers, backpack with food and sufficient water).

 Opening hours and rates